 We have been awarded a number of large-scale projects by our customers, including foreign governments, such as the Peruvian PRONATEL Regional Projects in 2015 and in 2018 and contracts with a major U.S. satellite telecommunication company, and with a large U.S. system integrator and with a government owned Telco.
 While we have successfully implemented large-scale network infrastructure projects and operations in rural areas, the PRONATEL Regional Projects as well as other projects are complex and require cooperation of third parties.
 Additionally, the delivery of our large-scale projects requires us to invest significant funds in order to obtain bank guarantees and requires us to incur significant expenses before we receive full payment from our customers.
 Failure to execute these projects in an economical manner within the projects' budgets and schedules could result in significant penalties, impact our ability to receive and recognize the expected revenues, reduce our cash balance, and cause us losses, which would significantly adversely impact our operating results.
-The overall expected duration of the 2015 and 2018 PRONATEL Regional Projects was significantly prolonged from their scheduled delivery dates as explained above The construction phase of the first four PRONATEL Regional Projects was accepted by PRONATEL during 2019 and 2021 and we have entered into the operation phase with respect to these projects.
-If we fail to complete the remaining two projects in a timely manner or are unable to reach such agreement with PRONATEL for the other projects, we could incur significant penalties which will have a significant adverse effect on our business and financial results.
+The overall expected duration of the 2015 and 2018 PRONATEL Regional Projects was significantly prolonged from their scheduled delivery dates as explained above.
+The construction phase of the first four PRONATEL Regional Projects was accepted by PRONATEL during 2019 and 2021 and we have entered into the operation phase with respect to these projects, and during 2023 with respect to the ICA project.
+In December 2023 we signed an addendum to the PRONATEL regional project in Amazonas, for expansion of the access network.
+The construction period of this expansion is estimated to be six months with 10 years of operation to follow.
+If we fail to complete the Amazons project in a timely manner or are unable to reach such agreement with PRONATEL for the other projects, we could incur significant penalties which will have a significant adverse effect on our business and financial results.